macOS 11.0 Big Sur

 Safari tabs have been redesigned and more tabs are visible at once, plus there's a new hover option that lets you hover over a tab to see a page preview.
 Tabs also have page icons so you can see what's what at a glance.

-There's a dedicated category for extensions in the Mac App Store, and Apple included support for the WebExtensions API that lets developers convert extensions designed for other browsers like Chrome and Firefox into a format that works with Safari.
+There's a dedicated category for extensions in the Mac App Store, and Apple included support for the WebExtensions API that lets developers convert extensions designed for other browsers like Chrome, Edge, and Firefox into a format that works with Safari, which increases the number of extensions available for Safari users.

 With the additional focus on extensions, Apple added new privacy protections.
 You can choose which websites an extension can access, and you'll see a warning when an extension has broad permission to access every webpage you visit.